awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### CreateBucketAndObject/CreateBucketAndObject.go

-This example creates a bucket and a dummy object in that bucket.
+This example creates an Amazon S3 bucket and a dummy object in that bucket.

 `go run CreateBucketAndObject.go -b BUCKET [-k KEY]`